Zipping Tate resolutions and exterior coalgebras: The conjecture on triplets of pure free squarefree complexes

 \subsection{Regular sequences}

-If $u_1, \ldots, u_n$ in a $k$-algebra $R$ form a regular sequence for the module $M$, then any basis for the vectorspace they generate, $\langle u_1, \ldots, u_n \rangle \sus R$, forms a regular sequence, as is easily seen by Koszul homology, \cite[Theorem 17.4, 17.6]{Ei}.
+If $u_1, \ldots, u_n$ in a $k$-algebra $R$ form a regular sequence for the module $M$, then any basis for the vector space they generate, $\langle u_1, \ldots, u_n \rangle \sus R$, forms a regular sequence, as is easily seen by Koszul homology, \cite[Theorem 17.4, 17.6]{Ei}.
 We then call this a regular subspace for the module $M$.

 \begin{proposition} Let $\dim_\kk V \geq \dim \pW$ and suppose $S(\gE)$ is a Cohen-Macaulay $\Sym(V \te W^*)$-module.
 Then for general $E_i \sus W^*$ of codimension one, the subspace $T = \oplus_i x_i \te E_i \sus V \te W^*$ is a {\it regular subspace} for this module. \end{proposition}